zigzap/zap/README.md

 I didn't care about optimizations at all.

 But, how fast is it?
 Being blazingly fast is relative.
-When compared with a simple GO HTTP server, a simple Zig Zap HTTP server performed really good on my machine (x86_64-linux):
+When compared with a simple GO HTTP server, a simple Zig Zap HTTP server performed really well on my machine (x86_64-linux):

 - Zig Zap was nearly 30% faster than GO
 - Zig Zap had over 50% more throughput than GO
-- **YMMV !!!**
+- **YMMV!!!**

 So, being somewhere in the ballpark of basic GO performance, zig zap seems to be ... of reasonable performance 😎.